 We’ll just need to wait and see.

-Panic really is setting in, and there are some companies cashing in!
+Panic is setting in, and some companies are cashing in!

 The description from the site says:

 “This brexit box is a great start to help you overcome Brexit worries of no food in the shops.
 It contains a variety of the ‘Fuel Your Preparation’ freeze dried food range of delicious meals and a water filter to kick start yor [yes, this is their typo!!]
 Brexit stockpiling.
 A type of food insurance with a lifespan of up to 25 years – this really is the best you can get when being prepared for Brexit.

 It’s an expensive option, and it’s much easier (and cheaper) to start getting some emergency food together yourself.